liuyuchenzh/webpack-upload-plugin/README.md

 - [`sliceLimit`]\<Number>: Uploading files is not done by once.
 Using `sliceLimit` you can limit the number of files being uploaded at the same time.

 > `src` and `dist` work best with absolute path!
 >
-> This plugin doesn't work well with `UglifyJs` plugin!
-Use `beforeUpload` if you want to compress anyway.
->
 > Pay extra attention to your `publicPath` field of `webpack.config.js`, `''` is likely the best choice.